mozilla-l10n/localizer-documentation/src/tools/pontoon/ui.md

 #### Terminogy

-The `TERMS` tab shows the definition for a term, in case the source string includes matches with the built-in [terminology](glossary.md#terminology).
+The `TERMS` tab shows the definition and translation of a term, in case the source string includes matches with the built-in [terminology](glossary.md#terminology).
 The matching term is also highlighted in the source string.
+A popup appears on click showing the definition and translation for a term.

 ![Translation workspace for string with match in terminology](../../assets/images/pontoon/ui/workspace_terminology.png "Screenshot of the translation workspace for string with match in terminology")